mBuschauer/mBuschauer/README.md

 **Physics & Computer Science Undergrad** at the University of Maryland, College Park.

-I'm passionate about applying computer vision and data analysis to solve real-world problems, with a particular focus on innovative technologies for space exploration and scientific research.
+Right now I'm focusing on applications of computer vision algorithms and data analysis to solve on DVS Sensors for scientific reserach.

 ### 🌟 Tech Stack & Tools